kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% No Dev Tools.md

 - The conversation with Kreia upon leaving Peragus has several options that are hardcoded to give +1 LSP.
 The conversation chosen hits the maximum of 8 of those for +8 LSP total.
 - The conversation with Atris is able to be skipped with a difficult Hard Buffer, which also skips +1 LSP.
 If successful, the makeup is to talk to Kreia upon reaching Dxun to get the required LSP.

-[section=Route Overview]
+## Route Overview

 This is a brief outline of the route for the Any% run, including planet order and major skips:

 **1. Peragus II**

-* - Defeat HK-50 to escape to the Harbinger
+* Defeat HK-50 to escape to the Harbinger
-* - Make it through the Harbinger and Fuel Depot to the Ebon Hawk
+* Make it through the Harbinger and Fuel Depot to the Ebon Hawk

 **2. Citadel Station**

-* - Clip into the Ithorian Hangar to rescue the Ithorian droid
+* Clip into the Ithorian Hangar to rescue the Ithorian droid
-* - Fake Level Up to gain Master Speed, Master Valor, and Master Critical Strike
+* Fake Level Up to gain Master Speed, Master Valor, and Master Critical Strike
-* - Construct and upgrade weapon; buy stims
+* Construct and upgrade weapon; buy stims
-* - Clip into the Czerka mainframe to steal their information
+* Clip into the Czerka mainframe to steal their information
-* - Use the Ithorian's shuttle to reach the surface of Telos
+* Use the Ithorian's shuttle to reach the surface of Telos

 **3. Telos Surface**

-* - Reach and survive the Military Base
+* Reach and survive the Military Base
-* - Take the shuttle to the Polar Academy
+* Take the shuttle to the Polar Academy
-* - Regain the Ebon Hawk from Atris
+* Regain the Ebon Hawk from Atris

 **4. Dxun/Onderon**

-* - Gain enough influence with Mandalore to reach Onderon
+* Gain enough influence with Mandalore to reach Onderon
-* - Clear Dhagon Ghent of the murder charge
+* Clear Dhagon Ghent of the murder charge
-* - "Meet" with Master Kavar
+* "Meet" with Master Kavar
-* - Recruit Mandalore and Visas
+* Recruit Mandalore and Visas

 **5. Dantooine**

-* - Clip into the Rebuilt Jedi Enclave
+* Clip into the Rebuilt Jedi Enclave
-* - Defeat Atris on Telos
+* Defeat Atris on Telos

 **6. Ravager**

-* - Defeat Darth Nihilus on the bridge
+* Defeat Darth Nihilus on the bridge
-* - Plant proton cores to destroy the ship
+* Plant proton cores to destroy the ship

 **7. Malachor V**

-* - Reach the Sith Academy
+* Reach the Sith Academy
-* - Skip the Darth Sion fight
+* Skip the Darth Sion fight
-* - Skip the Darth Traya fight
+* Skip the Darth Traya fight

 The clip on Dantooine skips the entirety of Nar Shaddaa, Dantooine itself, and Korriban, along with half of Dxun/Onderon.
 However, we need the appropriate party members in order to not softlock in the end game: